OvJafri/JAX-EP/README.md

 The parameter-learning pipeline recovers five cellular-kinetic and conductivity parameters: `tau_in`, `tau_out`, `tau_open`, `tau_close`, and `G_IL`  from simulated omnipolar EGMs, under a strict blind protocol: the ground-truth parameter values used to generate the target EGMs are never exposed to the optimizer, which sees only the resulting S1 and S2 electrogram signals.

-Recovery proceeds in two stages. **Phase 1** uses a Nelder–Mead curriculum that progressively fits the S2 electrogram's mean-squared error and shape-derived features (activation time, slew rate, peak-to-peak amplitude, activation-recovery interval) across all nine cliques. **Phase 2** refines this fit using finite-difference-gradient L-BFGS-B on the combined S1+S2 mean-squared error.
+Recovery proceeds in two stages. **Phase 1** uses a Nelder–Mead curriculum that progressively fits the S2 electrogram's mean-squared error across all nine cliques, then adds centre-clique shape-derived features in sequence — S1 and S2 activation-recovery interval, activation time, slew rate, and peak-to-peak amplitude — before finally adding the S1 electrogram's mean-squared error, also across all nine cliques. **Phase 2** refines this fit using finite-difference-gradient L-BFGS-B on the combined S2 and S1 mean-squared error (S1 weighted at half the S2 term).

 * **Mean Absolute Percentage Error (MAPE):** 0.676% across all tested regimes (`set1`, `set2`, `set3`).
 * **Median Absolute Percentage Error:** 0.032%